A life of hope from a strong foundation of care

 I love this role and helping others, because I was greatly helped by others.

-I grew up experiencing the effects of a parent struggling with addiction, poverty, neglect and much worse.
+I grew up experiencing the effects of a parent struggling with addiction, plus poverty, neglect and much worse.
 By the time I was a teenager, I was depressed, anxious, self-harming, struggling with addiction myself and homeless.

 A friend pointed me to The Salvation Army’s Oasis Youth Support Network in Surry Hills, NSW, and was connected into a 10-week employment coaching course, housed in crisis accommodation (which also included case management) and more.